Fractionalized Fermi liquids and the cuprate phase diagram: From the SYK model to strange metals

-We could study this transition using the `Kondo breakdown' dynamic mean field theories \cite{CGPS22,Sengupta97,Si1,Si2,ZhuSi,Si14,SenguptaGeorges95,Burdin_2000,Burdin2002,Kotliar08,GleisKotliar24,GleisKotliar25,ChChung24,ChChung25,Lal25}, which map the transition to SYK-type Green's functions studied in Section~\ref{sec:SYK}.
-This could apply in very clean Kondo lattice systems over a significant intermediate temperature range, but does have the serious issue of a non-vanishing entropy density in the zero temperature limit \cite{CGPS22}.
 Here, we will instead treat the spatial dimensionality seriously, and focus on the low energy, long-wavelength structure.
 Spatially random couplings play a crucial role in such an analysis, and lead to new Griffiths effects associated with the `foot' of strange metal behavior \cite{PPS24,PLA24,SSZaanen} which we will discuss in Section~\ref{sec:griffiths}.

 As an aside, we note that the FL*-FL quantum critical point is expected to be unstable to $d$-wave superconductivity \cite{YaHui-ancilla1,YaHui-ancilla2}, with the BCS state on the FL side adiabatically connected to the superconductivity obtained from FL*, as we have seen in Sections~\ref{sec:halffilling} and \ref{sec:FL*}.
 So the FL*-FL quantum critical point will disappear under the superconducting dome, as shown earlier in Fig.~\ref{fig:figcross}.
 This is an important distinction from quantum transitions in metals with symmetry breaking: then there are two distinct superconducting states, and the symmetry breaking transition is also present within the superconducting dome.